Patchshifter/patchs-firebot-setups/README.md

 **See each individual folder for more details about that setup**

+* AutoShoutouts:  Automatically shout users out when they first type in chat.
 * ChatToTrello:  Adds a chat command to add cards to a Trello Board.
 (Note: IFTTT and Trello required)
 * DiamondHeist:  This is the channel point reward game that I have in my chat that lets people 'steal' a diamond (VIP Badge)
 * SimpleDeathCounter: Adds a simple command and some effects for tracking your deaths in games.